Jacana

 How does the suburb of Jacana's income rank nationally?

 According to AreaSearch's aggregation of the latest postcode level ATO data released for FY-23, the suburb of Jacana had a median income among taxpayers of $46,707 with the average level standing at $56,546.
-This is below the national average and compares to levels of $57,688 and $75,164 across Greater Melbourne respectively.
+This is lower than average on a national basis and compares to levels of $57,688 and $75,164 across Greater Melbourne respectively.
 Based on Wage Price Index growth of 8.25% since FY-23, current estimates would be approximately $50,560 (median) and $61,211 (average) as of September 2025.

 What is the disposable income in the suburb of Jacana?